Credential Lifecycle

 }

-Status Attestation Presentation to the Verifiers
+Status Assertion Presentation to the Verifiers

 Law-Enforcement Authorities or Third Parties authorized by national law, MAY require deferred non-revocation status verification but the definition of these protocols is currently out-of-scope for this technical implementation profile.